-While it is true that the collector would be in violation of the Fair Debt Collection Practices Act if an attempt is made to collect a debt using the courts after the statute of limitations has expired, this fact would most likely have to be pointed out to the court.
-Don't expect them to check the dates for you.
-Similarly, if your husband does not appear, it is likely the court may issue a default judgment to the collector for the amount of the debt.
+While it is correct that the collector would be in violation of the Fair Debt Collection Practices Act if an effort is made to collect a debt using the courts after the statute of limitations has expired, this point would most likely have to be made to the court.
+Don’t expect them to check the dates for you.
+Similarly, if your husband does not appear, it is likely the court will issue a default judgment to the collector for the amount of the debt.

 You are lucky that you live in Texas.
-Certainly there are many reasons to think this, but I'm referring to Texas being known as a debtor-friendly state.
-In general, creditors cannot use a default judgment to garnish wages in Texas nor place a lien on real property that is a person's homestead.
-But, you should be aware that it can be used to levy a bank account or to seize non-exempt property.
+Certainly there are many reasons to think this, but I’m referring to Texas being known as a debtor-friendly state.
+In general, creditors cannot use a default judgment to garnish wages in Texas, nor place a lien on real property that is a person’s homestead.
+But, you should know that it can be used to levy a bank account or to seize non-exempt property.

-One last word on statutes of limitations -- typically the clock starts ticking from the last payment made.
-However, any payment made before the statute runs out will reset the clock to zero and could make the debt still collectible in court.
+One last word on statutes of limitations.
+Typically, the clock starts ticking from the last payment made.
+However, any payment made before the statute runs out will reset the clock to 0 and could make the debt still collectible in court.

-Whether or not the old debt is past the statute of limitations, if it is a valid debt, it is still owed even if it can't be collected in court.
-Should you choose to ignore the debt, collectors may continue efforts to collect the debt such as letters and calls.
-Regardless of the limitations' limit, the debt will stay on his credit report for seven years from the first date of continuous delinquency.
+Whether or not the old debt is beyond the statute of limitations, if it is a valid debt, it is still owed even if it can’t be collected in court.
+Should you decide to ignore the debt, collectors may continue efforts, such as letters and calls, to collect the debt.
+Regardless of the limitations’ limit, the debt will stay on his credit report for 7 years from the 1st date of continuous delinquency.
 This may complicate qualifying for additional credit, renting an apartment, getting a new job or receiving the best pricing on your insurance needs.

 When was the last time you checked your credit report?
 Get it for free at myBankrate.